The Jenny Lind bed looks casual but sophisticated in our boy’s room!

-I wanted to purchase a higher quality bed after that experience.
-Although we could have gone the antique spindle bed route, I was okay with paying for the real thing so that we wouldn’t need to replace a bed again or worry about lead.
-We purchased his bed from Crate and Barrel (this is his exact bed here) and we went for the full size.
+We wanted a higr quality bed that would last.
+We could have gone the antique spindle bed route, but with a teenage boy I didn’t want to replace another bed in a few years.
+We purchased his bed from Crate and Barrel (this is his exact bed here) in a full size

 Despite being full size, it doesn’t visually take up a lot of room.
 Because it is low to the ground it doesn’t look heavy in the room – it feels sleek and somewhat modern.
-The bed is a nice balance between masculine but pretty, and will one day make a great guest bed.
-Robbie might only be 11 but I plan on getting my life’s worth from this bed!
+The bed is a nice balance between masculine but nice looking, and will transition well to the teenage years.